rsliter/rsliter.github.com/source/_posts/2013-11-14-como-se-dice-dot-dot-dot.markdown

 haven't yet dreamt in Spanish, I'm getting closer by forcing translations of my thoughts.

 Do I have a song in my head?
 Can I fumble through its translation, however rudimentary?
 Probably.
-When cooking, I translate the recipe in my while prepping the food.
+When I cook, I translate the recipe in my head while prepping the food.
 This gives me plenty of time to mull over potential translations.

 <img src="{{ root_url }}/images/rose_gram" />